Info-443-Spring-2023/project-2-matthewcagle/README.md

 # Development View
 Ansible playbook execution overview:

 The explanation below is an example of Ansible's functions and illustrates how the components we've chosen to analyze work together.
-Note that these are not the only modules and packages involved in the process, rather a high-level of abstraction.
+Note that these are not the only modules and packages involved in the process, rather a high-level of abstraction view.

 Prior to playbook execution occurring, Ansible executes the `setup` module from `ansible.module_utils.facts` on each target host.
 This provides data about the hosts including operating system details, network interfaces, disk information, and installed packages.
 During playbook execution, gathered facts are accessed from stored memory.